zerofo/sys-con/README.md

 For common issues a troubleshooting guide is available: https://github.com/o0Zz/sys-con/blob/master/doc/Troubleshooting.md

 ## Contribution
-All contributions are welcome, you can be a simple user or developer, if you did some mapping work in the config.ini or if you have any feedback or proposal, feel free to send your pull request.
+All contributions are welcome, you can be a simple user or developer, if you did some mapping work in the config.ini or if you have any feedback or want a new feature, feel free to send your pull request.
-I'm currently looking for testers or peoples with lot of 3rd party controllers - My owns are very limited (I have only 5 differents) - Thus if you have many controller I'm interrested to know if they works and feel free to share the mapping you did, it might help others gamers !

 ## Building (For developers)